Training Outcomes Within Your Budget!

 Frequently Asked Questions

-How does the Theory of Planned Behaviour Differ From the Theory of Reasoned Action?
+How does the Theory of Planned Behaviour Differ from the Theory of Reasoned Action?

-The Theory of Planned Behaviour extends the Theory of Reasoned Action (TRA) by adding perceived behavioural control as a key factor.
+The TPB extends the TRA by adding perceived behavioural control as a key factor.
 While TRA focuses on attitudes and subjective norms, TPB includes an individual's perceived ability to control their behaviour, making it more comprehensive.

 Can the Theory of Planned Behaviour Predict Long-term Behaviour Change?